- What Is It?

 - Hypoxia or hypoxemia symptoms in children may be mouth breathing and drooling.

-- In general, hypoxia and/or hypoxemia is diagnosed by physical examination and by using oxygen monitors (pulse oximeters), determining, oxygen level in a blood gas sample and may include pulmonary function tests.
+- In general, hypoxia and/or hypoxemia is diagnosed by physical examination and by using oxygen monitors (pulse oximeters), determining, the oxygen level in a blood gas sample and may include pulmonary function tests.

-- Hypoxia and/or hypoxemia may be prevented in some individuals by avoiding circumstances that reduce oxygen concentration in the environments or by providing oxygen before symptoms develop.
+- Hypoxia and/or hypoxemia may be prevented in some individuals by avoiding circumstances that reduce the oxygen concentration in the environment or by providing oxygen before symptoms develop.
 People with asthma can prevent hypoxia/hypoxemia symptoms by taking certain medications regularly as prescribed by their doctor.

 What is hypoxia and hypoxemia (low blood oxygen)?

 - Hypoxia is a condition or state in which the supply of oxygen is insufficient for normal life functions.

 - Hypoxemia is a condition or state in which there is a low arterial oxygen supply.

 - Hypoxia is sometimes used to describe both states (hypoxia and hypoxemia).